Positron11/fuzzer/docs/index.md

 };
 ```

+The grammar is defined as seen above, and consists of a few key components:

+- `grammar`: a collection of `g_entry` structures
+- `g_entry`: a structure defining a grammar entry (a.k.a definition)
+  - `.key`: a unique string identifier
+  - `.rcsv` and `.optcnt`: hold meta information about the entry's recursive nature and the number of unique options (a.k.a rules) the entry contains
-The grammar is defined as seen above.
-A `g_entry` grammar entry structure with a key, some members to hold meta information, and an options array, which contains options - arrays of tokens represented by strings (retrospective: breaking a string into substrings consisting of single characters is an... interesting approach - It's striking how close to yet how so far I was from the final grammar structure).
+  - `.options`: an array which contains options, ie. arrays of tokens represented by strings.

+_**Retrospect:** breaking a string into substrings consisting of single characters is an... interesting approach - It's striking how close to yet how so far I was from the final grammar structure)._

 ## The Fuzzer

-The fuzzer algorithm, at least how it plays out in my head is now described.
+The fuzzer algorithm, or at least how it plays out in my head, is now described.
 The way it's actually implemented in the code at the moment is too convoluted to go into here - the reader is free to expose themselves to the source at their own leisure.

 ### Expansion Algorithm

 1. The fuzzer declares an expansion stack (initialized to the `start` token), a buffer (which just contains everything in the expansion stack except the first token), and an output store.
 2. The fuzzer evaluates the first token in the stack.
 3. i.
 If the token is terminal, it is written to the output store and the stack is overwritten with the buffer.
    ii.
-Otherwise if the token is nonterminal, a random expansion with the appropriate cost is found and overwritten onto the stack, which is then appended by the buffer
+Otherwise if the token is nonterminal, a random option with the appropriate cost is found and overwritten onto the stack, which is then appended by the buffer
 4. This repeats until the expansion stack is empty.

 ### Depth Limiting Mechanism

-Depth limiting is done by the use of a simple `depthlock` token - when a recursive token is encountered, a `depthlock` token is appended to the recursive token's expansion before the buffer is fnally tacked on (step 3i above).
+Depth limiting is done by the use of a simple `depthlock` token - when a recursive token is encountered, a `depthlock` token is appended to the recursive token's expansion before the buffer is fnally tacked on (step _3i_ above).
 A depth counter is then incremented each iteration and checked against limits until the previously inserted `depthlock` is again encountered, at which point all recursion limit variables are reset.

 ### Expansion Method Analysis